hypo69/hypo/pytest/gemini - set 3/en/src/ai/revai/__init__.rst

 **Explanation and Important Considerations:**

 The provided code (`hypotez/src/ai/revai/__init__.py`) only contains documentation strings and variable assignments (`MODE = 'dev'`).
 There are no functions or classes to test.
-Therefore, the example structure demonstrates how you *would* write tests if the code contained functions and classes.
+Therefore, the example structure demonStartes how you *would* write tests if the code contained functions and classes.

 **Crucial steps to add your own tests:**